Judge halts funeral plans for woman shot at home by officer

-DALLAS (AP) - A probate court judge has halted a funeral scheduled for Saturday evening for a woman shot in her home by a Fort Worth police officer.
+DALLAS (AP) - A probate court judge has halted a funeral scheduled for Saturday for a woman shot in her home by a Fort Worth police officer.

 Dallas County Probate Court Judge Brenda Hull Thompson on Friday issued a temporary restraining order sought by Marquis Jefferson, the father of Atatiana Jefferson.
 The father sought the order to gain control over the funeral arrangements of his daughter from his daughter’s aunt, Bonita Body.